team-dev-docs/devdocsprod-dev-docs/docs/VsCode Extension Commands/Open Dev Docs.md

-   ## **Open Dev Docs**
+   # **Open Dev Docs**

 ## What does this Vs Code Extension Command do?

-The `openDevDocs` command opens the Dev Docs web app in a new panel in Visual Studio Code.
-The web app provides a user interface for creating and editing documentation for your code.
+The `Open Dev Docs` command opens the Dev Docs web app for the current folder.
+This allows you to quickly access documentation and other resources for the project you're working on.

 ## Why should I use this Vs Code Extension Command?

-The Dev Docs web app makes it easy to create and edit documentation for your code.
-You can use the web app to:

-- Create new documentation pages
-- Edit existing documentation pages
-- Preview your documentation pages
-- Publish your documentation pages
+Using the `Open Dev Docs` command can save you time and effort by providing quick access to the information you need to work on your project.
+You can use it to:

+* Quickly find documentation for the functions and classes you're using.
+* Learn about the best practices for using the Dev Docs API.
+* Get help with troubleshooting problems with your code.

 ## What are relevant configuration Options in the `dev-docs.json`?

-The following configuration options are relevant to the `openDevDocs` command:

-- `devdocs.quickDoc`: This option specifies whether the Dev Docs web app should open in a new panel or in a new window.
-- `devdocs.excludedExpressions`: This option specifies a list of regular expressions that match code that should not be included in the documentation.
-- `devdocs.seperateSave`: This option specifies whether the Dev Docs web app should save changes to the documentation automatically or only when you click the Save button.
+There are no relevant configuration options for the `Open Dev Docs` command.

 ## Prequsites

-Before you can use the `openDevDocs` command, you must have the Dev Docs extension installed.
-You can install the extension from the Visual Studio Code Marketplace.
+To use the `Open Dev Docs` command, you must have the Dev Docs extension installed and you must be signed in to your Dev Docs account.

 ## How do I use this Vs Code Extension Command?

-To use the `openDevDocs` command, simply press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) and type `Open Dev Docs`.
-The command will open the Dev Docs web app in a new panel in Visual Studio Code.
+To use the `Open Dev Docs` command, simply open the Command Palette (Ctrl+Shift+P) and type "Open Dev Docs".
+You can also click on the Dev Docs icon in the Activity Bar.

+Once the Dev Docs web app is open, you can use it to browse the documentation for the current folder.
+You can also use the search bar to find specific information.